Interesting Facts About Malaria You Should Know

 The cost of malaria treatment at PACE Hospitals, Hyderabad, ranges between ₹3,000 to ₹15,000 (USD 35 – 180),

-depending on the severity, type of infection, hospitalization needs, and medication requirements.
+Depending on the severity, type of infection, hospitalisation needs, and medication requirements.

 PACE Hospitals offers affordable diagnostic and treatment packages with cashless insurance and online consultations.